Learning the Interference Graph of a Wireless Network: Introduction

-The main contribution of this paper is to quantify the required observation time as a function of network size and topological connectivity.
-This provides insight into the time scale over which network interference patterns can be identified, and tracked, in dynamically changing wireless networks.
-Our result is applicable to WLANs and other wireless communication systems and technologies operating under CSMA/CA-like protocols such as, e.g., Wireless Personal Area Networks (WPAN) \cite{wpan} and ZigBee \cite{zigbee}.

-{ We formulate passive interference estimation as a statistical learning problem.
+We formulate passive interference estimation as a statistical learning problem.
 Given an arbitrary WLAN that consists of $n$ access points (APs) and a variable number of mobile clients, our goal is to recover the ``interference'' or ``conflict'' graph among these APs with as few measurements as possible.
 This graph encodes the interference relations between APs and other APs' clients.
-We study three versions of the problem.
+We study two versions of the problem.
 In the first version we study ``direct'' interference between APs where edges in the graph indicate that a pair of APs are within each other's carrier sensing range.
 Letting $d$ be the maximum number of interfering APs per AP, we show that to identify the conflict graph one must collect a number of measurements proportional to $d^2 \log n$.
-This is quite mild dependence on the network size $n$ and indicates that interference graph inference is scalable to large networks and sparser patterns of interference are easier to identify than denser patterns.
+This is quite mild dependence on the network size $n$ and indicates that interference graph inference is scalable to large networks and that sparser patterns of interference are easier to identify than denser patterns.
 In the second version we quantify the effect of ``hidden'' terminal interference.
 This type of interference occurs when one AP interferes with another AP's clients, but the transmission of the interfering AP is not detectable by the other AP.
 In this case feedback on transmission successes and failures is required to estimate the graph.
-In the first two versions of the problem we assume the interference environment is static, i.e., time-invariant.
-In the third version we study both the direct and hidden interference problem when the channel state between pairs of devices can fluctuate randomly.
-This generalization captures effects such as deep fades (and poor channel state information) that can cause uncertainty as to whether a transmission failure is due to interference some other cause.
-For all versions of the problem we present easy-to-implement graph estimation algorithms.
+For both versions of the problem we present easy-to-implement graph estimation algorithms.
 The algorithms are adaptive to $d$, in the sense that they do not require apriori knowledge of $d$.
-For the first two (static) versions we also develop lower bounds that demonstrate that the time-complexity attained by the algorithms cannot be improved upon by any other scheme.}
+We also develop lower bounds that demonstrate that the time-complexity attained by the algorithms cannot be improved upon by any other scheme.
+This provides insight into the time scale over which network interference patterns can be identified and tracked in dynamically changing networks.